 6] I am already working with my school counsellor on my profile and editing my apps, I’m not sure I need your services at this point

 Oh!
 Great to know that you have already started working on your applications.
 However, I’d like to point out here that in my experience, students often miss out on maximising their chances of getting into a top school, simply because their school counsellors did not have the time or the motivation to push harder.

-Also, many of the school counsellors have personally not been educated in a top school abroad, so they don’t really understand or appreciate how the admissions process work or what colleges abroad are really looking for in prospective students.
+Also, many of the school counsellors have personally not been educated in a top school abroad, so they don’t really understand or appreciate how the admissions process works or what colleges abroad are really looking for in prospective students.
 At ReachIvy, each and every counsellor has studied in a top ranked global school, right from Harvard to LSE, to INSEAD, Carnegie Mellon and more.
 We have the expertise to crack admissions to top schools, and it is in our interest to ensure that you do so!
 We are aligned with your ambitions, and we are fully equipped to do so.
 Not just that, our counsellors work on a 1-on-1 basis, school counsellors work with a lot more students and cannot adopt a personalised approach when it comes to every child.
 At ReachIvy, we ensure you work with our senior counsellors ( who draw from personal and professional expertise) and get the required personalised assistance every step of the way.

 We have noticed that many who initially work with school counsellors, come to us in the last week prior to our deadline to seek expert guidance, we still help them put their best foot forward – but students achieve a lot more when they complete their applications before the nth hour.